cmburn/euler/README.md

-Anything outside fmt, mruby, Vulkan, Eigen, or SDL3 should not escape via headers.
+Anything outside mruby, Vulkan, Eigen, or SDL3 should not escape via headers.

-Would like to hide fmt at some point, but the logger exposes it via a template so it's tricky.
+Note that the physics API and the rendering-specific portions of the graphics API are likely to change!
+I intend to keep the GUI elements of the graphics module the same, although I may split these into a separate gui module.